Speak to our legal team

 Be aware the place of worship should consider how they may alter services to reduce the risk of transmission, with measures like changing seating, staggering arrival times and directing the flow of people in the venue.

-It is now recommended that face coverings (including masks) are work in places of worship and from 8 August this will become a mandatory requirement as the government introduces changes to indoor settings where people come into contact with people they don’t normally meet.
+Face coverings (including masks) are required by law to be worn in places of worship.
 Other measures such as social distancing, minimising time spent in contact, and increasing hand and surface washing should be maintained.

 If you are an ISM member, you can contact our legal team on [email protected] with any concerns or questions.
 Please include any relevant documents pertaining to your enquiry.